Prince Harry and Meghan Markle's 'inappropriate' request to the Queen

 After their lavish wedding, Prince Harry and Meghan were delayed moving into Frogmore Cottage due to the renovation work that was taking place but shortly after the birth of their son Archie, the couple stepped back as working members of the royal family and soon decided to fly the nest and set up a home for themselves and their family in the US.

-And in 2021 the couple had their belongings cleared from the cottage with Princess Eugenie and Jack Brooksbank making it their home when they moved into Frogmore cottage.
+And in 2021 the couple had their belongings cleared from the cottage with Princess Eugenie and Jack Brooksbank making it their home, where they now live with baby son August.

-You can see a clip of Prince Harry and Meghan leaving Windsor Castle on their wedding day in this clip below…

-Prince Harry recently revealed the Queen was unlikely to meet daughter Lilibet-Diana due to it being too dangerous to visit the UK with his family.
+Prince Harry recently revealed the Queen was unlikely to meet daughter Lilibet-Diana any time soon due to it being too dangerous to visit the UK with his family.

-The Queen spent Christmas at Windsor Castle after cancelling her Sandringham dinner.